The Independent Living Center of Southern California (ILCSC) ...

 The ILCSC is dedicated to providing the services which will offer Persons with Disabilities, Older Adults, and Veterans the opportunity to seek an individual plan towards independence - while educating the community.

-The ILCSC was established in 1976, and the Service Office was named in honor of its founder, Darrell McDaniel.
+The ILCSC was established in 1976, with the Service Office named in honor of its founder, Darrell McDaniel.
 ILCSC serves a large geographic area: Glendale; Burbank; the San Fernando Valley; and Northern Los Angeles County, including Lancaster, Palmdale, and the Antelope Valley.
-Any Person with a Disability, Older Adult, or Veteran who may benefit from ILCSC services or programs is eligible regardless of type of disability, race, creed, nationality, age or ability to pay.
+Any Person with a Disability, Older Adult, or Veteran, who may benefit from ILCSC services or programs, is eligible regardless of type of disability, race, creed, nationality, age or ability to pay.

-ILCSC services include Emergency Services, Housing Assistance, Advocacy, Information & Referral, Peer Support, Assistive Technology, Benefits Assistance, Vocational Training, Independent Living Skills, Job Placement/Coaching, Transition (CCT), Transportation, and Horticulture classes.
+ILCSC services include Independent Living Skills Training, Job Placement/Coaching, California Community Transitions (CCT), Horticulture Program Classes, Vocational Training, Transportation, Emergency Services, Housing Assistance, Advocacy, Information & Referral, Peer Support, Assistive Technology, and Benefits Assistance.
 For more information, please go to our 'Services' page.

 ILCSC operations are highly dependent upon community support and individual benefactors.
-Corporate and foundation contributions, grants/contracts, as well as year-round in-kind donations and volunteer services, which are gratefully received.
+Corporate and Foundation contributions, Grants/Contracts, as well as year-round in-kind Donations and Volunteer services, are gratefully received.